Albania Travel Guide 2024 – Everything You Need to Know

 Read more: 5 Best Albania UNESCO Sites to Visit

 Language of Albania

 If you really want to impress the locals when you come to Albania it’s a great idea to learn a few words.
-They love it when people try and speak their language.
+Albanian people love it when people try and speak the Albanian language.
 It’s always met with a smile and a little giggle.

 - Pershentdejte – Hello

 - Faleminderit – Thank you